 (Fig. 10) because all of the liquid in the tubing has to be drained first in the no plug case.
 In other words, we have more liquid built up to halt gas leakage in the no plug case than in the base case for the same amount of injection.
-This is the reason that the leaking well "lays down" for a much longer time in the no plug case than in the base case.
+This is the reason that the leaking well "lays down" for a much that one could "lay down" the leaking well longer if the well below the packer and the annulus remained fluid-filled for a longer time.
+The idea longer time in the no plug case than in the base case.